Girls hoops: North Central nabs first MIC title since '08 with win over Lawrence North

 Is it possible, after seeing North Central bulldoze their way to a title in a conference stuffed with five top-10 teams, to even pinpoint what makes this team so special?

-“Because they are unselfish, because they are united as a team,” DeeAnn Ramey said.
+“Because they are unselfish, because they are united as a team,” Ramey said.
 “They have a little bit of a swag about them that they’re not going to lose.
 They’re going to do everything in their power to compete and not lose.
 That’s hard to teach, but this group has got it.”

 But as Ramey cautioned, the Panthers still have a tough road ahead of them with more MIC matchups between them and a state title.
 In some cases — like with Warren Central and Lawrence North — North Central will be facing the same team three times, which Ramey insists is hard to do against any team.